Discovery of penicillin: Reception and publication

 Fleming's discovery was initially regarded as unimportant.
 Even as he showed his culture plates to his colleagues, all he received was an indifferent response.
 He described the discovery on 13 February 1929 before the Medical Research Club.
 His presentation, titled "A medium for the isolation of Pfeiffer's bacillus", did not receive any particular attention.

 In 1929, Fleming reported his findings to the British Journal of Experimental Pathology on 10 May 1929, and published them in the next month's issue.
 His article failed to attract any serious attention.
-Fleming himself was quite unsure of the medical application of his work and was more concerned with its the application for bacterial isolation, as he concluded:
+Fleming himself was quite unsure of the medical application of his work and was more concerned with its application for bacterial isolation, as he concluded:

 In addition to its possible use in the treatment of bacterial infections, penicillin is certainly useful to the bacteriologist for its power of inhibiting unwanted microbes in bacterial cultures so that penicillin-insensitive bacteria can readily be isolated.
 A notable instance of this is the very easy isolation of Pfeiffer's bacillus of influenza when penicillin is used ...
 It is suggested that it may be an efficient antiseptic for application to, or injection into, areas infected with penicillin-sensitive microbes.